-This is a specialist area of framing because fabric items need to be supported and if required, stretched correctly in order to make them look their best within the frame.
-All textile framing work done at Pure Framing is done using the correct methods and is reversible, so the item can be removed from the frame in its original condition at a later date if needed.
+Textile framing is a specialist area of framing.
+Fabric items need to be supported and where required, stretched correctly in order to make them look their best within the frame.
+All textile framing work done at Pure Framing is done using Fine Art Trade Guild approved methods and is reversible, so the item can be removed from the frame in its original condition at a later date if needed.

 Textile framing covers anything made from textiles / fabric.
-More commonly framed items include:
+The types of textile framing work covered at Pure Framing include:

 - Decorative or practical fabric items (e.g. sports shirts, baby clothes)

 As with any framing, there are many ways of approaching it.
-There are also “right ways” and “wrong ways”.
-At Pure Framing, the main concern is to make sure that any item being framed is not altered in any way by the framing process.
+Some methods are a lot better than others.
+At Pure Framing, the main concern is to make sure that the item I am framing for you is not altered in any way by the framing process.
 The most appropriate way of framing your item will be discussed with you and options for supporting your item could include:

-- Lacing (the best method for tensioning fabric over a support board)
+- Lacing (the best method for lightly tensioning fabric over a support board)

 - Tight Fit – suitable for silks or fine materials which may show “stress marks” if tension is applied.